 Cutler Majestic Theater

 The damask fabric on the walls, also long gone, had a pattern that contributed to the overall décor.
-But custom weaving, or purchase of similar damask, was beyond the client’s budget.
-EverGreene designers figured out the scale of the pattern using clues from archival photos, and with the aid of computer modeling emulated the pattern using decorative painting techniques.
+Custom weaving, or purchase of similar damask, was beyond the client’s budget.
+EverGreene designers figured out the scale of the pattern using clues from archival photos, and with the aid of computer modeling, emulated the pattern using decorative painting techniques.
 Silk-screened samples were selected by the client and Elkus/Manfredi Architects, and the damask patterns were reproduced throughout the theatre.